- WHO reports 132 new confirmed cases of EVD in Guinea and Sierra Leone in the week ending on March 1.

-In 2015, Afghanistan will conduct its first Demographic and Health Survey (ADHS), the “gold standard” in survey research.
-The ADHS results will provide rigorous data on a range of topics: fertility levels, marriage rate, fertility preferences, awareness and use of family planning methods, breastfeeding practices, nutritional status of mothers and young children, childhood and maternal mortality, maternal and child health, and social indicators such as domestic violence.
+In 2015, Afghanistan launched its first-ever nationwide effort to gather comprehensive demographic and health information of its citizens.
+The Demographic and Health Survey will provide rigorous data on fertility levels, marriage rates, awareness and use of family planning methods, breastfeeding practices, nutritional status of mothers and young children, childhood and maternal health and mortality, as well as information on social indicators such as domestic violence.

 USAID Partnership Contracts for Health (PCH) project supports the Afghan Ministry of Public Health (MoPH) to deliver basic health services to more than 1.5 million Afghans every month.